-Find out about the disputes over pensions and pay, why they’re happening and our position.
+Find out about the disputes over pensions and pay and our position on this.
 There’s also a glossary of terms to understand the detail.

 What we think about the strikes

-This industrial action has been called over two complex and related issues: pay and pensions.
+This industrial action was called over two complex and related issues: pay and pensions.
 Because both issues are negotiated at a national level on behalf of all relevant universities, we do not have the power to resolve the disputes.

 At Sussex, we have consistently shown a strong commitment to investing in our staff, who are the people who power our university.
 We spend about £150 million a year in staff pay, benefits and pensions.
 We have already implemented the national pay award for this year, which is in line with inflation for all staff and above inflation for lower-paid colleagues.
 Around half of staff also have received a second pay rise this year, which is automatically awarded each year for the first few years in a new role.